fsmosca/musketeer-chess/README.md

 4. d4  Nf6/L
 ```
 #### Move comment
 White selected a leopard in the first move, black replied by selecting a cannon.
 PS is now complete.
-Both sides have now a leopard and a cannon, [see image1-1](#image1-1-piece-selection-phase-is-completed).
+Both sides have now a leopard and a cannon, [see image 1.1](#image-11-piece-selection-phase-is-completed).
 On the second move, leopards were dropped at drop areas for each player.
 Third move dropped the cannons.
 That also completes the GP.
 On move 4, white opens the game with d4, black replied with a gating move Nc3/L - moved the knight to square F6 and leopard enters at G8.
 See image 13.

-##### Image13 Black leopard enters the playing area by the gate move Nc3/L or g8f6l
+##### Image 13: Black leopard enters the playing area by the gate move Nc3/L or g8f6l

 ![example game](https://i.imgur.com/sN1iuzC.png)